redhat-et/jumpstarter/website/content/en/docs/TestHarness/JumpstarterBoard/orin-agx/_index.md

 title: Orin AGX + jumpstarter
 weight: 1
 date: 2023-09-25
-description: Manual for connecting the jumpstarter board to the Orin AGX devkit.
+description: Manual for connecting the dutlink board to the Orin AGX devkit.
 ---

 {{% pageinfo %}}
-This is a graphical guide describing how to connect an NVIDIA Orin AGX Devkit to the jumpstarter-board.
+This is a graphical guide describing how to connect an NVIDIA Orin AGX Devkit to the dutlink-board.
 {{% /pageinfo %}}

 This setup will use 4 USB connections to your host: